 The service of the complaint must be made by a process server.
 The server can do so in person, through mail, or by posting it on the rental unit.

-Step #4: Court Hearing & Judgment
+Step #4: Hearing & Judgment

-As per Michigan eviction laws, after the court issues a summons, a court date for the eviction hearing usually occurs within 10 days.
+As per eviction laws, after the court issues a summons, a court date for the eviction hearing usually occurs within 10 days.
 A tenant isn’t required to file a formal written answer with the court in order to attend the hearing.
 They can opt to do so if they wish, however.

 The tenant can also choose to fight their eviction.
 Common defenses they can put up under Michigan eviction laws and legal process includes: